Post-Secondary Vocational Training, Colleges & Supports

 The mission of Ruby's Rainbow is to support adult students with Down syndrome in achieving their dreams of higher education while spreading awareness of their capabilities and general awesomeness!!
 We provide college scholarships for students with Down syndrome attending post-secondary programs in the U.S., and shout their worth to the rooftops!!

-SAGE Studio & Gallery is a non-profit art space in east Austin that provides artists with intellectual and developmental disabilities the materials, space, and support to produce, exhibit, and sell their artwork.
+SAGE Studio & Gallery is a creative space in east Austin for artists 18+ with intellectual and developmental disabilities.

 SayCheese to the world famous grilled cheese sandwich meals prepared and served by adults with special needs.
 SayCheese is a nonprofit food trailer that is operated by adults with special needs around the Taylor TX area.
 Our team members train twice a month and money from sales are used for social events for our team members.

-SCI is a trade school offering a variety of programs including allied health (medical assistant, billing & coding, pharmacy technician) to business and trades (HVAC, Welding).
+Southern Careers Institute is a career college offering a variety of hands-on, skilled trades programs, including allied health (medical assistant, medical billing & coding), as well as trades (HVAC, Welding).
 We are looking forward to informing the community of the opportunities for a new career!

 Summer Youth Employment Program (SYEP)